2bibhu/boombike/README.md

 # Boom Bikes
-> Bike Sharing Case Study which will help the Boom Bikes to understand when is the profitable time or season for Bike sharing Business..
+> Bike Sharing Case Study which will help the Boom Bikes to understand what season and environement infuence the Bike sharing Business..

 ## Table of Contents